-EAL publishes information on the arrangements to in place to control, limit and reduce noise and to permit the public to view (in near real time) noise and spatial data.
+EAL publishes information on the arrangements in place to control, limit and reduce noise and to permit the public to view (in near real time) noise and spatial data.
 See Edinburgh Airport Noise Information and Data.

 There are a few practical notes worth adding:

 Aircraft always take off into the prevailing wind.
 Therefore, it is usually departing flights which cross Livingston, by which time they are at considerable height to minimise noise problems.
 When there is no wind or it is easterly, the aircraft normally land from the west, which will generally mean that they are lower, but under much less power.
 This is explained more at Edinburgh Airport - Operations Noise.

 Each aircraft makes less noise than was the case a decade ago.The overall effect is that homes under the main flight path in West Lothian are exposed to less noise from aircraft noise than they used to be.

 Edinburgh Airport is still used on an occasional basis by military aircraft, which are considerably noisier than commercial aircraft.
 Some can be large and very noisy even on approach.

 To make complaints, residents can call 0800 731 3397.
 We would encourage you to report any specific aircraft flights which cause problems, which can then be directly investigated, using systems to which the airport has access.
 Edinburgh Airport can accurately tell after the event the route any particular aircraft took and it's height at any particular point in it's approach or take off.
 This allows EAL to penalise aircraft which diverge from the authorised flight path.